London FP&A Board: Are Fancy Visual Aids Worth the Investment?

 By Neil Ainger, GTnews

-This month’s meeting of the London financial planning and analysis (FP&A) advisory board saw practitioners debate whether fancy business intelligence (BI) software tools are a wise or even necessary investment.
-The general consensus was that boardroom members often don’t want to see complicated graphs, instead preferring to see the numbers in a flat 2D table.
+Some time ago, the FP&A Board in London saw members debate whether fancy business intelligence (BI) software tools are a wise or even necessary investment.
+The general consenus was that boardroom members often don’t want to see complicated graphs, instead preferring to see the numbers in a flat 2D table.

 Conversely, another member had worked for an iPad-savvy chief executive (CEO) who wanted interactive visual aids and graphs, so he responded accordingly.
 Over time, such a data-heavy visual approach spread to the rest of the company.

 “It’s not just the audience that is important, the author is too,” cautioned another member, stressing that data visualisation is about spotting trends, interpreting data and finding business opportunities – it isn’t just a presentational approach.
 Presenting a data story well and understanding it are two sides of the same coin.

 The discussion progressed to when and where to use a bar or pie chart, scatter plot table or other data visualisation tool, and in what context.
 One member electronically shared a good decision-tree template he had used to help him make a decision about what charts to use, where and when.

 The issue of whether to first have a hypothesis that can help you explore the data, avoiding a ‘garbage in, garbage out’ scenario, or whether to simply let the data lead you to some unexpected conclusions and strategy ideas was debated next.
 Some members advocated the latter approach while others warned about the dangers of correlation and causation not being the same thing.
 This is where the human element and the skills of an experienced FP&A practitioner can come into play in terms of deciding what financial data is relevant and useful and what is “just noise”.